riannevdberg/sylvester-flows/README.md

 Please cite our paper if you use this code in your own work:

 ```
-@article{vdberg2018sylvester,
+@inproceedings{vdberg2018sylvester,
   title={Sylvester normalizing flows for variational inference},
   author={van den Berg, Rianne and Hasenclever, Leonard and Tomczak, Jakub and Welling, Max},
-  journal={proceedings of the Conference on uncertainty in artificial intelligence (UAI)},
+  booktitle={proceedings of the Conference on Uncertainty in Artificial Intelligence (UAI)},
   year={2018}
 }
 ```